sbkocoglu/trans-aio/README.md

 ## 🚀 Getting Started

-### Windows Installation
+### Windows

-For Windows users, a pre-built executable is available for easy installation.
+For Windows users, a pre-built executable is available.
 Download the latest release from the [Releases](https://github.com/sbkocoglu/trans-aio/releases/latest) page and run the program directly without needing to install Python or dependencies.

 ### Prerequisites